We continue elaborating on the four most often used cliches about data management demonstrated in Figure 1.

-A data management function is the realization of the data management capability in the organizational structure.
+A data management function is implementing the data management capability in the organizational structure.

-The DM framework consists of several components and serves various goals, as shown in Figure 4.
+The DM framework has several components and serves various goals, as shown in Figure 4.
 Models and methods are the key components of the data management framework.

-The key goals of the data management framework are: design, implement, measure maturity and performance of the data management capability.
+The key goals of the data management framework are to design, implement, and measure the maturity and performance of the data management capability.

 The “Orange” data management framework includes a model of a data management capability and a 7-step method to implement it.
 Figure 5 represents this method,

 Figure 5: The 7-step method.

 Phase 1: Scoping the data management framework